 End Supplemental Information

-Delegated the authority to perform the functions and duties of the Assistant Secretary for the Office of Special Education and Rehabilitative Services.
+Senior Advisor for Policy and Planning, delegated the authority to perform the functions and duties of the Assistant Secretary for Planning, Evaluation and Policy Development.

 BILLING CODE 4000-01-P